Understanding Multi-Agent Systems

 Leverage Single-Agent Evaluations

 Adapt single-agent evaluation methods like tool-calling evaluations and planning assessments.
-See our guide on agent evals and use our pre-built evals that you can leverage in Phoenix.Develop Multi-Agent Specific Evaluations
+Use our pre-built evals that you can leverage in Phoenix.Develop Multi-Agent Specific Evaluations

 Focus evaluations on coordination efficiency, overall system efficiency, and emergent behaviors.
 See our docs for creating your own custom evals in Phoenix.Hierarchical Evaluation